nkemjikaa/KRproject/README.md

 # KRproject

 # How to run game

-1.Download Python on your system
+Download Python on your system

-2.Open the folder with Visual Studio Code or a Python IDE (preferably Visual Studio Code)
+Open the folder with Visual Studio Code or a Python IDE (preferably Visual Studio Code)

-3.Make sure Python is an acceptable programming language in your application
+Make sure Python is an acceptable programming language in your application

-4.Run main.py to play
+Run main.py to play